 Sunshine Coast Desolation Sound, Photo Destination BC Andrew Strain

 The largest of the Northern Gulf Islands, Texada Island is a favourite retreat for those looking to enjoy the outdoors and relax amid stunning vistas and the quieter life that island living provides.
-Situated in Georgia Strait between the BC mainland and Vancouver Island and close to Powell River on the Sunshine Coast, this 50 km (31 mi) long, 10 km (6 mi) wide island provides opportunities for walking and hiking to the top of Mount Pocahontas, scuba diving in Anderson Bay and skim-boarding at Gillies Bay Beach.
+Situated in Georgia Strait between the BC mainland and Vancouver Island and close to Powell River on the Sunshine Coast in the Vancouver, Coast & Mountains region, this 50 km (31 mi) long, 10 km (6 mi) wide island provides opportunities for walking and hiking to the top of Mount Pocahontas, scuba diving in Anderson Bay and skim-boarding at Gillies Bay Beach.
 Biking, rock-hounding, golfing or just exploring some of nature’s paradise is all here for you to enjoy.
-A Sandcastle Weekend is held in July and a Blues & Roots Weekend in August

 The crystal clear waters and sheltered bays around the coastline provide wonderful opportunities for scuba diving, kayaking and swimming.
 One popular location for diving is Anderson Bay where you can see an amazing array of sealife including sponges, giant octopus and corals.
 Other nearby diving locations are also popular with several having been recommended in scuba diving magazines.
 Boaters can launch their boats in either Shelter Point Park or Sturt Bay.
 There is limited moorage in Van Anda and unprotected moorage in many of the small bays around Texada Island.